St Helens R.F.C.: The 1980s, and early to mid-1990s

 The arrival of Alex Murphy as coach in 1986 produced some colourful displays from a team that was widely regarded as an entertaining team to watch, but seemed to be constant runners-up.
 This was illustrated by the defeat by Halifax in the Challenge Cup final at Wembley, 19–18, in 1987.
 Success was achieved in 1988 when St Helens lifted their one and only John Player Trophy with a 15–14 victory over Leeds in January 1988, at Central Park, Wigan.
 Neil Holding with the crucial, match-winning drop-goal.
 They, however, lost to Widnes in the Premiership Final at Old Trafford at the end of the season, further showing this team's ability to get to finals and not be able to compete on the best stage.
 Nothing was achieved in the next two seasons, including a defeat in the 1989 Challenge Cup Final and Murphy stood down as coach.

 Murphy was succeeded by Mike McClennan in February 1990.
 In his first season, McClennan took St Helens to the 1991 Challenge Cup Final, where they were defeated by 13 points to 8 by Wigan.
 They won the Lancashire Cup, in the 1991–92 season, beating Rochdale Hornets.
 They also lost the Premiership Final that season, losing to Wigan.
 In 1993 the club avenged their defeat by Wigan the season previous to win the Premiership, in the same season that they won the Charity Shield, and lost the Lancashire Cup final.
 McClennan was head coach until December 1993, when Eric Hughes succeeded him as head coach in 1994.
 Under Hughes, St Helens only reached the one, Regal Trophy Final, where they lost to Wigan in 1996 by 25 to 16.
 They finished fourth in both of Hughes' seasons in charge.
 The lack of trophies in the St Helens cabinet, after the club had suddenly become so accustomed to success, would need to change in the "new" brand Super League that formed in 1996; hence Hughes' departure in 1996 and replacement with Australian Shaun McRae.

 Summer era

-Following on from their most constant ambition for successes, first experienced really in the 1960s, Saints became one of the most successful side of the summer era.
+Saints became one of the most successful side of the summer era.
 Since the inception of Super League in 1996, they have won the title on eight occasions, and have added seven Challenge Cups to their five previous successes.
-Indeed, they won the inaugural Super League, albeit by finishing top of the league before the play—off era.
-St Helens defeated Bradford 8–6 in the 1999 Super League Grand Final, their first Grand Final, with more than 50,000 people witnessing Chris Joynt lift the trophy at Old Trafford.
+They won the inaugural Super League by finishing top of the league before the playoff era.
+St Helens defeated Bradford 8–6 in the 1999 Super League Grand Final, their first Grand Final, with more than 50,000 people seeing Chris Joynt lift the trophy at Old Trafford.
 They also won the World Club Challenge in 2001 and 2007, beating Brisbane both times.
-In 2023 they then beat Penrith Panthers 13-12 in Australia to win it for a third time.
+In 2023 they then beat Penrith Panthers 13–12 in Australia to win it for a third time.